MicrosoftDocs/supply-chain-center/articles/administer/schema/shippingservice.md

 # **ShippingService**

-The shipping service entity refers to the various shipping service associated with the carrier and shipment
+The shipping service entity refers to the various shipping service associated with the carrier and shipment.

 |	Attribute	|	Datatype	|	Length	|	Primary Key	|	Description	|